JamesWoolfenden/learn-terraform/docs/index.md

 ### Your own scripts

-Probably wont makes sense to even you six months later, god forbid you have use someone elses or they yours.
+Probably won't makes sense to even you six months later, god forbid you have use someone elses or they yours.

 ### Puppet and Chef

-These are the old guard or the v1.0 CM Tools, slow to run, slow to apply, lots of agents and lots of set-up.
+These are the old guard or the v1.0 CM Tools, lots of agents and lots of set-up.

 ### Ansible

-No Servers and No Agents, but still quite slow.
+No Servers and No Agents.
 A very useful tool for configuration and in combination with Packer and Terraform.
 <https://www.ansible.com/>

 ### CloudFoundry